noaa-nws-cpc/realtime-oni/docs/HOW-TO-RUN.md

      -manual, -man       Display script documentation
 ```

+For the daily updater, the `-w` option accepts multiple values or a comma-separated list so that indicies over multiple time windows can be produced.
+Therefore, providing either `-w 1,14,90` or `-w 1 -w 14 -w 90` will tell the script to compute the ONI using a 1-, 14-, and 90-day averaging window.

 Calculating the ONI
 ---------------

-To calculate the ONI, both the daily and monthly updaters use a subscript called `$REALTIME_ONI/scripts/calculate-oni.pl`, which uses the [GrADS script](http://cola.gmu.edu/grads/gadoc/script.html) `$REALTIME_ONI/scripts/calculate-oni.gs` to actually compute the index.
-The GrADS script writes the Niño 3.4 basin average SST for the period and the departure from normal (ONI) to an unformatted binary file.
-The Perl script then read the binary data and writes them in ascii format.
+To calculate the ONI, both the daily and monthly archive updaters use a script called `$REALTIME_ONI/scripts/calculate-oni.pl`, which uses the [GrADS script](http://cola.gmu.edu/grads/gadoc/script.html) `$REALTIME_ONI/scripts/calculate-oni.gs` to actually compute the index.
+The GrADS script writes the Niño 3.4 basin average SST for the requested period and the departure from normal (ONI) to an unformatted binary file.
+The Perl script then read the binary file and writes them back out in ascii format.

 The usage statement for the Perl script is:
 ```